It is estimated that 60% to 70% of skin cancer cases in Canada could be prevented if Canadians adopted healthier lifestyles.*

 Here are a few tips to keep in mind:

 When choosing sunscreen, remember that your skin is your largest organ and it absorbs a high percentage of what you put on it.
 Read the label and make sure you are comfortable with the ingredients getting into your body.

 A hat is a great way to protect your face from direct sunlight.
 It's also brilliant if you are having a bad hair day.
-Here are a few of my favorites.
-I always have one of these folded up in my bag!

 You've likely heard something about Vitamin D being the 'sunshine vitamin' but what does that mean?
 Simply put, when UV rays from sun hit our skin, our body can begin to make Vitamin D, which is a vitamin integral to keeping our immune systems healthy and our bones strong.
 Using a heavy duty sunscreen can interfere with this process.
 Did you know that a *healthy* dose of sunshine may actually help prevent skin cancer?

 If you want to take control of your outdoor protection needs, join us on June 25th in Marni Wasserman’s kitchen where you’ll learn how to make your own SUMMER ESSENTIALS including a sun protection cream and bug repellent oil.
 The ingredients we will be using to make these products work incredibly well, and are all backed up with research we’ll share with you.